ocaml-cross/opam-cross-ios/README.md

 opam-cross-ios
 ==============

-This OPAM repository contains an up-to-date iOS toolchain featuring OCaml 5.3.0 and 4.14.2, and some commonly used packages.
+This OPAM repository contains an up-to-date iOS toolchain featuring OCaml 5.4.1 and 4.14.2, and some commonly used packages.

 The supported build system is macOS 12 and later.
 The supported target systems are iOS devices, 64-bit x86 and ARM iOS simulators, and Mac Catalyst.

+On Apple Silicon Macs, you almost certainly want the **arm64** iOS Simulator (`ARCH=arm64 SUBARCH=arm64 PLATFORM=iPhoneSimulator`), not the x86_64 one — the x86_64 simulator only runs under Rosetta and the resulting binaries can't be linked into a modern arm64 Xcode build.

 Installation
 ------------

 For 64-bit iOS device and simulator cross-compiling, switch to a regular OCaml compiler.
 Its version must match the version of the cross-compiler:

-    opam switch create <switch-name> 5.3.0
+    opam switch create <switch-name> 5.4.1
     eval $(opam env)

 Add this repository to OPAM: